|| This article or section is a stub. You can help "A Wiki Of Ice And Fire" by expanding it and/or improving existing

-The lords of the great house are at the top of the societal order, holding dominion over one of the nine regions of the seven kingdoms, second only to the king.
-There are petty lords at the bottom, entrusted with only a few villages.
-It is the Lord's responsibility to see to the affairs of his lands, keep the King's peace, judge on local matters, and ensure that taxes due to the king are collected in a timely manner.
+The lords of the great houses have the highest ranks in their regions of the seven kingdoms, and are vassals only to the king.
+Petty lords at the bottom have a few villages.
+It is the Lord's responsibility to govern his lands, keep the king's peace, enforce law and justice on local matters, and ensure that taxes due to the king are collected in a timely manner.